The right to religious freedom

 Christianity

-• Because of this, people should have the right to freedom of religion and belief, without being forced to follow Christianity.
+Faith must be freely chosen - people should have the right to freedom of religion and belief, without being forced to follow Christianity.
+The right to religious freedom is important because faith is meaningful only if people are free to decide for themselves whether to follow Christianity.

 Islam